Renault 5: First generation (1972–1985)

-Sales in Japan began in 1976, where both the 2-door and 4-door were available at Capital Car Dealerships.
+Sales in Japan began in 1976, when both the two-door and four-door were available at Capital Car Dealerships.
 It was called the "Renault Go" because that is the Japanese word for "five".
-While originally sold with North American spec emissions equipment, it was changed to a French emissions package.
+While initially sold with North American spec emissions equipment, it was changed to a French emissions package.
 The car was initially sold as left-hand drive, then upgraded to right-hand drive.

 Although the mechanical components came from earlier models, body construction involved floor sections welded together with the other body panels, resulting in a monocoque structure.
-The approach had by then become mainstream among many European automakers, but represented an advance on the mechanically similar Renault 4 and Renault 6 both of which used a separate platform.
+The approach had by then become mainstream among many European automakers, but represented an advance on the mechanically similar Renault 4 and Renault 6, both of which used a separate platform.
 The monocoque structure reduced the car's weight, but required investment in new production processes.

-The Renault 5 was targeted at cost-conscious customers, and the entry-level "L" version came with the same 782 cc power plant as the cheaper Renault 4 and drum brakes on all four wheels.
+The Renault 5 was targeted at cost-conscious customers, and the entry-level "L" version included the same 782 cc engine as the Renault 4 and drum brakes on all four wheels.
 In 1972, it was priced in France at below 10,000 francs.
-However, for many export markets the entry-level version was excluded from the range and front-wheel disc brakes were offered on the more powerful 956 cc "Renault 5TL" along with such attractions under the bonnet/hood as an alternator, and in the cabin reclining backrests for the front seats.
-From outside the "TL" was differentiated from the "L" by a thin chrome strip below the doors.
+However, for many export markets, the entry-level version was excluded from the range, and front-wheel disc brakes were offered on the more powerful 956 cc "Renault 5TL" along with features as an alternator and reclining backrests for the front seats.
+From outside, the "TL" was differentiated from the "L" by a thin chrome strip below the doors.

-The early production R5 used a dashboard-mounted gearshift, linked by a rod that ran over the top of the engine to a single bend where the rod turned downwards and linked into the gearbox, which was positioned directly in front of the engine.
+The early production R5 used a dashboard-mounted gearshift like the Renault 4.
+It was linked by a rod that ran over the top of the engine to a single bend where the rod turned downwards into the gearbox, which was positioned directly in front of the engine.
 A floor-mounted lever employing a cable linkage replaced this arrangement in 1973.
 An automatic version, with the larger 1,289 cc engine, was added in early 1978.
-At the time, the automatic usually represented just under five percent of overall Renault 5 production.
+At the time, automatic cars usually represented just under five percent of the Renault 5 production.
 Door handles were formed by a cut-out in the door panel and B-pillar.
 The R5 was one of the first cars produced with plastic (polyester and fiberglass) bumpers, which came from a specialist Renault factory at Dreux.
 These covered a larger area of potential contact than conventional car bumpers of the time and survived low-speed parking shunts without permanently distorting.
-This helped the car gain a reputation as an "outstanding city car", and bumpers of this type subsequently became an industry standard.
+This helped the car gain a reputation as an "outstanding city car," and bumpers of this type subsequently became an industry standard.

-The R5's engine was set well back in the engine bay, behind the gearbox.
-The passenger compartment "is remarkably spacious" in comparison to other modern, small European cars.
+The R5's engine was set well back in the engine bay behind the gearbox.
+The passenger compartment "is remarkably spacious" compared to other modern, small European cars.
 The Renault 5 body's drag coefficient was only 0.37 (with most European cars going up to 0.45).